August 15, 2025

 Carbon Dioxide (CO2)

 High CO2 levels make you feel tired and cloudy-headed.
-Bedrooms and offices often have CO2 problems from poor ventilation.
-Normal outdoor CO2 is around 400 ppm.
-Indoor levels above 1000 ppm cause drowsiness.
+Bedrooms, schools, and offices often have CO2 problems from poor ventilation.
+Outdoor CO2 sits around 420 ppm.
+Indoor levels above 1,000 ppm cause drowsiness — open a window or run the HRV.

 Testing Cost: $60–$120